heroLFG/hugo-herolfg-site/content/posts/reminders.md

 > Or how wilt thou say to thy brother, Let me pull out the mote out of thine eye; and, behold, a beam is in thine own eye?

-A childish mind will belittle other people's work even when it is inferior to their own work.
+We humans often belittle other people's work even when our own work is inferior.
+This can become part of our subconscious.

+- Be curious about the importance of people's work.

 > Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother's eye.

-I do not know how to cast motes out of other people's eyes.
-I do know many ways to fail at casting motes out of other people's eyes.
+I do not know how to cast motes out of other people's eyes yet.
+I will practice by removing the beam from my own eye and addressing my mistaken subconscious views.
+I am reminded of Thich Nhat Hanh saying all views are wrong views.

 > Give not that which is holy unto the dogs, neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you.

 Know what is holy.
-The most sacred thing I know is children and the holy intent to mature the childish mind inside and out.
+The most sacred thing I know is children and the holy intent to mature the childish mind within myself.
+I can then be of better service to others, including my wife and children.

 ## Self Control
 ###### Prayer and the Golden Rule